Saurav0310/springboot_ecs/README.md

 # Deploy Spring Boot App On ECS

 This is a sample Java / Maven / Spring Boot (version 1.5.6) application .
+# Steps to run this application

+ * Clone this repository

+1-Add AWS Secret to Github-Action Evironment
+   -go To Setting Secret/Action/ -click on New Repository Secret and Add Your AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY

+- set aws credential using git secrets .
+   AWS_ACCESS_KEY_ID     =
+   AWS_SECRET_ACCESS_KEY =

+2- Create you s3 bucket and replace name of s3 in provider.tf

+  terraform {
+  backend "s3" {
+    bucket = # Replace this with your bucket name! key    = "terraform.tfstate"
+    region = "us-east-1"
+  }
+}

+3- Now to execute the code go to github-action and run-workflow .
+  - I have set input parameter so you can use to apply and destroy accordingly.
+### To view Swagger 2 API docs

+Run the server and browse to localhost:8090/swagger-ui.html    #replace localhost:8090 inster loadbalancer url

 ## The following resources will be created:
 ```hcl